List of modern great powers: United States (1848–)

-The military of the United States was a naval-based advanced military with by far the highest military expenditure in the world.
-The United States Navy was the world's largest navy, with the largest number of aircraft carriers, bases all over the world (particularly in an incomplete "ring" bordering the Warsaw Pact states to the west, south and east).
-The US had the largest nuclear arsenal in the world during the first half of the Cold War, one of the largest armies in the world and one of the two largest air forces in the world.
-Its powerful military allies in Western Europe (the North Atlantic Treaty Organization states) had their own nuclear capabilities.
-The US also possessed a powerful global intelligence network in the Central Intelligence Agency.
+The military of the United States is a naval-based advanced military with by far the highest military expenditure in the world.
+The United States Navy is the world's largest navy, with the largest number of aircraft carriers, and military bases all over the world.
+The US had the largest nuclear arsenal in the world during the first half of the Cold War, and keeps the second-largest to this day; one of the largest armies in the world and the largest air force in the world.
+Under the NATO nuclear sharing program, the United States provides nuclear weapons to protect several NATO states.
+The US also possesses a powerful global intelligence network in the Central Intelligence Agency.

 The cultural impact of the US, often known as Americanization, is seen in the influence on other countries of US music, TV, films, art, and fashion, as well as the desire for freedom of speech and other guaranteed rights its residents enjoy.
 Various styles of music born in the US have become globally influential.

-The United States emerged as the world's sole superpower following the dissolution of the Soviet Union after the conclusion of the cold war.
-This was followed by a period where the United States was seen as in its greatest by the majority of the population inside of the United States.
-This led to a period of absolute dominance by the United States of America, stretching from 1993 to 2001.
-The War on Terrorism, the response to the Great Recession and the COVID-19 pandemic in the United States were all seen to damage the credibility of the United States.
+Following the conclusion of the Cold War, the US enjoyed a short period of absolute dominance, stretching from 1993 to 2001.
+The subsequent War on Terrorism, second invasion of Iraq, the response to the Great Recession and the COVID-19 pandemic in the United States were all seen to damage the credibility of the United States.

-In March 2003, the United States led an international coalition to invade Iraq because Saddam Hussein, then-President of Iraq, refused to cooperate with UN weapons inspectors seeking to verify that Iraq had dismantled its weapons of mass destruction capabilities.
-After a month of combat with Iraqi military and paramilitary units, the Battle of Baghdad was won by coalition forces, though an insurgency would soon emerge, greatly prolonging the American military presence in Iraq.
+The United States intervenes and can hold a military presence in several countries, notably Afghanistan, Somalia, and Iraq.
+The US is able to strike around the world, as it proved during anti-terror operations like the killing of Osama Bin Laden, or the assassination of Qasem Soleimani.